10 Exciting museums in Toronto to explore on your next visit

 111 Queen’s Park, Toronto | website

-Dedicated to all things pottery, the Gardiner Museum collections focus on two types of ceramics, earthenware and porcelain.
-There are over 4,000 items from across the globe, from Inuit ceramics, English delftware, Chinese and Japanese porcelain, and pieces from the Ancient Americas.
+The Gardiner Museum collections focus on two types of ceramics: earthenware and porcelain.
+Here, you can explore over 4,000 items from across the globe, including Inuit ceramics, English delftware, Chinese and Japanese porcelain, and pieces from the Ancient Americas.

-Like many other museums in Toronto, this one offers hands-on classes, programs and workshops while supporting local artists and promoting a deeper understanding of the art of ceramics.
+Like many other museums in Toronto, this one offers hands-on classes, programs and workshops while supporting local artists and promoting a deeper understanding of ceramic arts.

 Museum of Illusions